 Another benefit of laying everything out before you pack is that you can ask yourself: “do I really need this?”.
 One of the great things about travelling for long periods is that it shows you how little from your life back home you actually need to use every day.
 Plus, if you do suddenly need an extra pair of pants or something, you’ll easily be able to buy one abroad.

 It’s worthwhile taking a few minutes to write out absolutely everything you think you may need on your flight.
 There's nothing worse than being 5 minutes into a long haul flight, suddenly realising you left something important in your hold luggage!
-For me, this always includes things like earphones, laptop, a jacket and snacks.
+For me, this always includes things like earphones, travel laptop, a jacket and snacks.

 We always aim to keep as much of our valuables as possible in our carry-on bag.
 This includes things like our laptops and cameras.
 It’s nice having them to hand, knowing that they can’t get broken or stolen when being passed through transit in the hold.